 This license is the most restrictive of the six licenses, only allowing others to download your works and share them with others as long as they credit you, but they can’t change them in any way or use them commercially.

 The Restrictive License Template has been developed specifically to license material that contains personal or other confidential information that has a high security risk associated with its release.
 It may also be used for material that is to be licensed under some form of limiting or restrictive condition (such as a time limit on use, or payment arrangements other than an initial once-only fee).

-The BSD 3-Clause Software License can be applied to software that has been wholely created by your organisation, where the code does not include code licensed under the GNU GPL License.
-Software/code licensed under the BSD 3-Clause License can be incorporated into software that is licensed under the GNU GPL Licence.
+The BSD 3-Clause Software License can be applied to software that has been wholly created by your organisation, where the code does not include code licensed under the GNU GPL License.
+Software/code licensed under the BSD 3-Clause License can be incorporated into software that is licensed under the GNU GPL License.
 However, the reverse (incorporating GNU GPL Licensed software/code into software licensed under the BSD 3 Clause License) is not permitted.
 The BSD 3-Clause License is also compatible with the Apache Software License.